 How much burger seasoning mix per pound of beef?

-Typically, we use 2-3 teaspoons of seasoning per 1 pound of meat.
+Typically, we use 2-3 teaspoons of seasoning per one pound of ground beef.
 If you’d like a little more flavor, you can always add more.

 What’s the shelf life of hamburger seasoning?

-This recipe makes approximately 6 teaspoons of seasoning, which is enough for 2-3 pounds of beef.
-We often double the recipe and store any leftovers for future use.
-You can store any leftover seasoning in an air tight container for 6 months.
+This homemade burger seasoning recipe makes approximately 6 teaspoons of seasoning, which is enough for two to three pound of ground meat.
+We often make a big batch by doubling the recipe, and store any leftovers in an air-tight container.
+Any extra seasoning can be stored in an airtight container for 6 months.

 How to make the perfect hamburger patty (so it isn’t tough and doesn’t ball up)